dssg/usal_echo_public/README.md

 * [classification](): original from Zhang et al, adapted to our dataset using transfer learning.
 * [segmentation](): original from Zhang et al without adaptation

-They need to be saved in the `model_dir` that you have specified above.
+They need to be saved in the `model_dir` that you have specified above, and that `model_dir` needs to already have been created.

 #### 6. Create the database schema
 As per the requirements listed in [Infrastructure requirements](https://github.com/dssg/usal_echo#infrastructure-requirements) you require a database indtallation with credentials stored as described above.
 After the database has been created, you need to run the script that creates the different schema that we require to persist the outputs from the different pipeline processes: classification, segmentation and measurements.
 The database schema is stored in `usr/usal_echo/conf/models_schema.sql` and must be set up by running the following command (change psswd, user, database and host to correspond with your setup):